Historian, Researcher and Writer

 I’ve written extensively on migration, race, labour and the mining industry.
 I try to make my work as accesible as possible and so this website hosts Open Access versions of my academic publications.
 You can also read my work in Africa is a Country, Times Higher Education, The Conversation and Jstor Daily.

-I completed my PhD in history at the University of Oxford in 2016, where I held the Beit Scholarship.
-I’ve also held visiting fellowships at the Huntington Library in Los Angeles and the Norwegian University of Science and Technology in Trondheim.
+Previously, I worked as an academic and had positions at Leiden University in the Netherlands, the University of the Free State in South Africa, Stanford University’s UK campus and Oxford University.
+I’ve also held visiting positions at at the Huntington Library in Los Angeles and the Norwegian University of Science and Technology.

-I would also like to hear from anyone who thinks that their research intersects with mine, as I am increasingly interested in comparative and collaborative work.
+I would also like to hear from anyone who thinks that their research intersects with mine, as I am interested in comparative and collaborative work.